| 28 Days on Retatrutide |

 - Sterile prep pads - Used to wipe the injection site and the tops of both the peptide vial and the reconstitution solution vial.

 - Reconstitution Solution (From Evolve) - Sterile Bacteriostatic water vial, which I draw from and inject into the peptide vial to reconstitute the Retatrutide.
 I ordered my solution from Amazon, but Amazon has pulled all its reconstitution solution recently.
-May be part of that FDA crackdown.
+You may want to order extra Bacteriostatic water.
+The 28-day period only applies to opened bacteriostatic water, so you can store it for longer unopened.
+It is inexpensive, and it is nice to have some backup in case you mess something up.

 - 2.5ml Syringes 25ga 25pack - Used to draw the bacteriostatic water and inject it into the peptide vial to reconstitute the peptide.
 You only do this once per vial at the very beginning.
 Then you draw from the peptide bottle with smaller needles.